Biblical Research & Education Resources

 "And there was given to each of them a white robe; and they were told that they should rest for a little while longer, until the number of their fellow servants and their brethren who were to be killed even as they had been, would be completed also" (6:11).

 The numberless multitude in Chapter Seven is said to come from the great tribulation.
-Chapter Twelve tells of the ferocity of the dragon’s war against the woman and her children and Chapter Thirteen introduces the beast’s war against the saints.
+Chapter Twelve tells of the ferocity of the dragon's war against the woman and her children and Chapter Thirteen introduces the beast's war against God's people.
 The reality of persecution is driven home when those killed by the beast are the first ones resurrected at or after the Second Coming.

 Revelation does not glorify martyrdom, but down through history God's people have been able to find meaning in persecution because of John's experience on Patmos.
 A hundred years after John left his testimony of Revelation, Cyprian, Bishop of Carthage and martyr, wrote,

 "Nor let any one of you, beloved brethren, be so terrified by the fear of future persecution, or the coming of the threatening Antichrist, as not to be found armed for all things by the evangelical exhortations and precepts, and by the heavenly warnings.
 Antichrist is coming, but above him comes Christ also.
 The enemy goeth about and rageth, but immediately the Lord follows to avenge our sufferings and our wounds."